benlumley/jQuery-PanZoom/README.md

 ### animate\_easing (linear)

 If animate\_enabled is true, easing method for the animations  - passed directly into jQuery's animate method.

+### double_click (true)

+Boolean - whether double clicking the image should trigger zoom in.

+### mousewheel

+Boolean - whether to enable mousewheel to zoom or not.
+Requires mousewheel from jquery tools - http://flowplayer.org/tools/toolbox/mousewheel.html

+### mousewheel_delta (1)

+Amount of mousewheel movement thats equivalent to one click of the zoom button.
+Be warned that this seems to be influenced by browser choice as well as people's settings for their mousewheel in their operating system.

 # Methods #